 The red wines are lighter in style than the Southern Mainland of France and feature some lesser known indigenous Grape varieties such as Nielluccio and Sciacarello (reds) and Vermentino and Ugni-blanc (whites).
 Their fiercely independent nature from mother France has perhaps limited the embracing of current developments resulting in a wine culture with pockets of excellence but overall mediocre quality.

 It was a real pleasure however, to travel from village to village and see wine lists dominated by small regional wineries and a refreshing absence of the heavy hand of big wineries paired with the fantastic local cuisine.

-My favorite beverage was not wine but a great local beer called Pietra, made from Chestnut flour.
+My favourite beverage was not wine but a great local beer called Pietra, made from Chestnut flour.
 The beer was amber colored, very refreshing and had a delicate, nutty flavor.
-The vintners and distillers of Corsica are similar to those of the Okanogan valley and Fraser Valley, who make the best of local grapes and zealously collaborate with the local farmers and restauranteurs to get the best out of a marriage of their terrior and ingredients.
+The vintners and distillers of Corsica are similar to those of the Okanagan valley and Fraser Valley, who make the best of local grapes and zealously collaborate with the local farmers and restauranteurs to get the best out of a marriage of their terroir and ingredients.

 One aspect I enjoyed was the prominence of 375 ml and 500 ml bottles in many French restaurants.
 In Corsica, many wineries packaged their best vintages in these smaller formats.
 This made the wines more accessible to consumers (like me) who wanted a modest sample for a mid-day lunch or before driving.